1994 in history

 The long-running TV series Friends began.

-Yahoo! and Amazon were launched in this year.
+Yahoo! was launched in this year.

 The first item sold online was a CD of Sting's Ten Summoner's Tales album.